ryantando/react-native-fetch-api/README.md

 # react-native-fetch-api
-Fetch JSON with react native
+Fetch JSON with react native using swapi/starwars api